Bergen County Line

 The Bergen County Line is a commuter rail line and service owned and operated by New Jersey Transit in the U.S. state of New Jersey.
-The line loops off the Main Line between the Meadowlands and Glen Rock, with trains continuing in either direction along the Main Line.
+The line is a branch of the Main Line and the line loops off the Main Line between the Meadowlands and Glen Rock, with trains continuing in either direction along the Main Line.
 It is colored on NJT system maps in grey, and its symbol is a cattail, which are commonly found in the Meadowlands where the line runs.

 Some trains of Metro-North Railroad's Port Jervis Line also operate over the line.
 The Norfolk Southern Railway provides freight service along the line via trackage rights.

-As on the Main Line, trains are powered by diesel locomotives operated push-pull, consisting of Comet or MultiLevel coaches.
+As on the Main Line, trains are powered by diesel locomotives or the dual mode ALP-45DP locomotives operating as a push-pull, consisting of Comet V or MultiLevel coaches while some trains may also use Comet IIM or IV cars on rare occasions too.

 History

 From a point in Secaucus, just south of the Hackensack River bridge near the former Harmon Cove station, to a point in East Rutherford north of the Rutherford station, the Bergen County Line uses the former Erie Railroad Main Line.
 This portion was opened in 1833 by the Paterson and Hudson River Railroad and leased by the New York and Erie Rail Road in 1852.
 The rest of the line, from East Rutherford north to Glen Rock, opened in 1881 as the Bergen County Railroad.

 Until the late 1950s, the main function of the Erie's Bergen County Cutoff was as a freight (and long-distance express) bypass of the at-grade Main Line through Passaic.
 Commuter service was relatively minor.
 In 1963 the Lackawanna Boonton Branch up to Paterson (with a small portion of the Erie's Newark Branch) became the new Erie-Lackawanna Main Line.
-This was caused by the abandonment of the Main Line section through downtown Passaic and construction of Interstate 80 using the old Boonton Branch right-way in Paterson.
+This was caused by the abandonment of the Main Line section through downtown Passaic and construction of Interstate 80 using the old Boonton Branch right-of-way in Paterson.
 The old Main Line east of Rutherford was now exclusively part of the Bergen County Line.

 Prior to the opening of Secaucus Junction in 2003, Bergen County Line trains used a longer stretch of the old Erie Main Line in Secaucus, extending south to Croxton Yard and a merge with the former Lackawanna Boonton Branch.
-A curving track was built between the HX Draw at Hackensack River and the Main Line west of Secaucus Junction to allow Bergen County Line trains to use Secaucus Junction.
+A curving track was built between the HX Drawbridge at Hackensack River and the Main Line west of Secaucus Junction to allow Bergen County Line trains to use the new station.

 Secaucus train collision

-On February 9, 1996, a Bergen County Line train collided with a Main Line train killing 3 people and 162 were injured.
-It was the New York City area and New Jersey's worst train accident since the 1958 Newark Bay rail accident where at least 48 people died.
+On February 9, 1996, a Bergen County Line train collided with a Main Line train, killing 3 people and injuring 162.
+It was the New York City area and New Jersey's worst train accident since the 1958 Newark Bay rail accident when at least 48 people died.

-2007 Ridgewood Junction Derailment
+2007 Ridgewood Junction derailment

 On February 21, 2007, a Bergen County Line train suffered a minor derailment after passing over an improperly repaired switch at Ridgewood Junction.